mendix/docs/content/developerportal/deploy/private-cloud.md

 3. For **Hosting Type**, select *Mendix for Private Cloud* and click **Next**

 4. Fill in the required information:

     * The name of your company
     * License Type: Operator and Runtime
     * The Mendix for Private Cloud architecture type.
-See [Connected and Standalone Clusters](#connected-standalone), above, for more information.
-Optionally, leave additional information in the _comment_ field.
+See [Connected and Standalone Clusters](#connected-standalone), above, for more information — optionally, leave additional information in the **comment** field
-* The name of the namespace(s) you want to request an Operator license for
+    * The namespace(s) for which you want to request an Operator license

 #### 4.2.2 Online Private Cloud Apps{#activate-online}